gsliepen/tinc/INSTALL.md

 [meson-release]: https://github.com/mesonbuild/meson/releases
 [meson-vs]: https://mesonbuild.com/Using-with-Visual-Studio.html

-# Building
+# Building from source

 ## Native

+### Setup

+Tinc's functionality can vary greatly depending on how you configure it.
-Have a look at the available configuration options in `meson_options.txt`, or run:
+Have a look at the available options in [`meson_options.txt`](meson_options.txt), or run:

     $ meson configure

-The project can be built as any other meson project:
+First you need to create a build directory.
+If you want the default experience, run:

+    $ meson setup builddir

+or with configuration options (your shell can probably autocomplete them on `Tab`, try it):

-    $ meson setup build -Dprefix=/usr/local -Dbuildtype=release
+    $ meson setup builddir -Dprefix=/usr/local -Dbuildtype=release

+(For autotools users: this is a rough equivalent of `autoreconf -fsi && ./configure --prefix=/usr/local --with-foobar`).

-This creates a build directory (named `build`) with build type set to `release` (which enables compiler optimizations) and path prefix set to `/usr/local`.
+This creates a build directory (named `builddir`) with build type set to `release` (which enables compiler optimizations) and path prefix set to `/usr/local`.

 Pass any additional options in the same way.
 Typically, this is not needed: tinc will